 The Australian Music Centre offers various categories of representation to eligible composers, improvisers, and sound artists.

-The key benefits of representation are the inclusion of artists' works and associated materials in the AMC's collection which, in the new online environment, encourages a focus not only on the work and the artist biography, but on the broader documentation of the context for the work.
-For composers working with notated music, the AMC will make available scores for sale, and for all artists represented with the AMC, any recordings or other materials in digital formats can be made available on a commercial or non-commercial basis.
+AMC artist representation entitles artists to the documentation of works and associated materials in the AMC collection.
+Our catalogue encourages a focus on musical work and artist biographies, as well as the broader documentation of a work's context.
+For composers working with notated music, we will make available scores for sale, and for all artists represented with the AMC, recordings or other materials in digital formats can be made available on a commercial or non-commercial basis.
 For performers, biographies, discographies, and prospective performances are promoted by the AMC, and performance histories also maintained.

-The Australian Music Centre supports a very wide range of composition in sound, be it in real-time or by means of prolonged elaboration and definition including the following:
+The Australian Music Centre supports a wide range of composition in sound, be it in real-time or by means of prolonged elaboration and definition including:

 - Notated composition